 A solar air heating system uses the sun's energy to heat air.
 The indoor air is drawn through the collector, which heats the air up to an additional 30 degrees.
 A small fan pushes the warmed air back into the building.
 The DOE's "Energy Savers" website provides a complete overview on the types, benefits, and maintenance of active solar heating systems.

 A solar photovoltaic module is an array of cells containing semiconductor materials that convert solar radiation into direct current electricity.
 If a solar PV system is connected to the power grid, any excess electricity it produces is fed into the grid and credited on the customer's electricity account.
 When the sun isn't shining, a PV system cannot produce electricity; however, the grid will supply additional electricity that is needed to the connected system, as necessary.

 PV systems are quiet and non-polluting, and they help to reduce electricity bills.
 Although they are relatively expensive when compared to conventional power sources, PV systems can be the lowest-cost electricity source for locations that are not served by the electric grid.
 As the PV market matures, the price of PV decreases.
 Over the last 10 years the installed cost for solar PV has dropped 30% .
 Even small purchases can play an important role in expanding the PV market.
 DOE's "Solar Explained" web feature provides more details on Photovoltaics and Electricity.

 Solar Power in Massachusetts

-In 2007, Governor Patrick increased the Commonwealth's goal for solar power installations to achieve 250 MW by 2017.
+In 2007, the Commonwealth's goal for solar power installations to achieve 250 MW by 2017 was increased.
 Visit the Renewable Energy Snapshot to see how Massachusetts is progressing towards these ambitious goals.